Forging: A Glossary of Terms

 Monogram

-Wrought monogram the initial letters of proper names, linked together in an openwork pattern.
+A wrought monogram is the initial letters of proper names linked together in an openwork pattern.

 Garland